 How do I put materials on reserve?

-You can have items placed on reserve by filling out the Course Reserves Request Form.
+You can have items placed on reserve by downloading the Course Reserves Request Form and emailing it to email@example.com.
 It takes 2-3 business days to process reserve requests for NDSU or instructor owned materials and 5+ business days to order and process Tri-College requests.
 Requests submitted 2 weeks before or after the first day of classes will take longer to process.

 Note: The guidelines below represent the Libraries' policies on course reserves.
 The Libraries' cannot offer legal counsel about copyright issues.